 The key to Wrigleyville is knowing which bars and restaurants are like Spring Break in Cancun and which ones you’ll want to hang out (and eat and drink) in.
 We’re not going to pretend this neighborhood is the spot for a fancy date night, but the places in this guide will give you exactly what you need, whether or not baseball and day drinking are on your mind.

-Big Star is also right across from the stadium.
+Big Star is another restaurant that’s right across from the stadium, on the same block as the Hotel Zachary.
 And like the location in Wicker Park, this spot has a huge patio, solid tacos, and a fun atmosphere.
 This version is twice the size of the original, though, and full of the Wrigleyville crowd.
 Meaning you’ll see more families, baby strollers, and people in Cubs gear.
 The menu is the same as Wicker Park’s, other than the addition of the delicious “hot chips,” a.k.a. nachos where the chips are freshly fried and lightly coated with salsa.
 This is a good place to hang outside for margaritas and tacos anytime - with or without a game going on.

 Just a few blocks north of the entrance to Wrigley on Sheffield and Waveland is Byron’s, an old-school hot dog joint.
 There are a few picnic benches outside, and their hot dogs and brats are better and cheaper than the ones at Wrigley Field.
 Feel free to get your quota in here before heading to the game.

 Lark is a Neapolitan pizza spot that’s technically in Boystown, but not too far from the stadium, and a good sleeper pick if you’re trying to sit down and get served food before or after a game.
-The menu is long, but pizza is what you want.
-If it were up to us, Lark would get rid of everything else on the menu and push their excellent pies way harder than they do.
-You can’t go wrong on the pizza front, so make sure you have enough.
+The menu is long, but pizza is what you want - if it were up to us, Lark would get rid of everything else on the menu and push their excellent pies way harder than they do.
+You can’t go wrong on the pizza front, so just make sure you have enough.

 If you need a quick bite but want something other than hot dogs, pizza, or Italian beefs, then Zam Zam is a worthwhile pit stop.
 They serve solid chicken shawarma and falafel sandwiches only a short walk from Wrigley Field.
 You can always get a hot dog at the game if you have FOMO.